iamdtang/skaterdav85.github.io/about.md

 If this makes you feel sad, angry, guilty, or uncomfortable, I know how you feel.
 I felt the same way when I learned about all of the ways animals were exploited on my behalf.
 I found that going vegan wasn't as hard as I had thought, and by doing so, I cleared my conscious because I aligned my actions with my values of being against animal cruelty.
 I only wish I had gone vegan sooner.

 This is a picture of me giving water to a pig moments before slaughter in Downtown Los Angeles at the Farmer John Slaughterhouse.

 ![picture of me giving water to a pig moments before slaughter](/images/pig-vigil.jpg)

-This is systemized cruelty on a massive scale, and we only get away with it because everyone is prepared to look the other way.
+We only get away with this because everyone is prepared to look the other way.

 If you'd like to get in touch, you can follow me on [Twitter](https://twitter.com/iamdtang) or email me at [david@thejsguy.com](mailto:david@thejsguy.com).